opentelekomcloud-docs/cloud-create/umn/source/register.rst

 * You may login with an **ICU account**.
 ICU account is not supported.
 * You may have **Virtual MFA Device** enabled for login authentication.
 Please choose either SMS, Email, or disable it instead (Go to the console / click on username / My credentials / Login authentication).
+* We support domain names started with the prefix **OTC**.
+If you have a special domain name that does not start with this prefix, please contact us to enable it.

 2. How to choose a project
 ==========================